DataDog/kics/documentation/rules/terraform/azure/public_storage_account.md

 ### Description

- Public Azure Storage Accounts represent a significant security risk as they potentially expose sensitive data to unauthorized access from the internet.
-When storage accounts have their default_action set to 'Allow' or include overly permissive IP rules (0.0.0.0/0), attackers can potentially access, exfiltrate, or manipulate stored data including PII, credentials, or business-critical information.
+ Public Azure storage accounts represent a significant security risk as they potentially expose sensitive data to unauthorized access from the internet.
+When storage accounts have their default_action set to `Allow` or include overly permissive IP rules (`0.0.0.0/0`), attackers can potentially access, exfiltrate, or manipulate stored data including PII, credentials, or business-critical information.

-To secure storage accounts, configure network rules with default_action set to 'Deny' and explicitly allow only specific IP addresses or virtual networks that require access.
+To secure storage accounts, configure network rules with `default_action` set to `Deny` and explicitly allow only specific IP addresses or virtual networks that require access.
 For example:

 ```
 resource "azurerm_storage_account" "secure_example" {